A Better Massachusetts Health Connector

 Because of national health reform, Massachusetts residents can now find even more options, enhanced benefits, and savings for individuals, families, and small businesses at the Health Connector.

-On Oct.
-1, we launched our all-new website at the start of the new national open enrollment period.
+On November 15, 2014, we re-launched our all-new website at the start of the second annual new national open enrollment period.
 National health reform expands health insurance programs that are already in place and working well in Massachusetts.
 Residents will also benefit from expanded funding for community health centers, assistance with prescription drug costs for seniors, and tax credits for small employers.

 How does national health reform help individuals and families?